 Beginning ASL course consists of the fundamentals of grammar and expression.
 Communication skills are emphasized by studying the syntax of the language and the lexicon (vocabulary).
 Introduces fingerspelling and describes its role.
 Develops conversational ability and culturally appropriate behaviors.
-No prerequisite for 1410.
+Prerequisite 1410.
 Lab fee.

 Integrates and refines expressive and receptive skills.
 Provides students with information on idiomatic usages for signs and grammatical structures for complex sentences.
 Emphasizes variations in use of signs.
-Prerequisite: SGNL 1410-1420 or permission of department.
+Prerequisite: SGNL 1420 or permission of department.

 Integrates and refines expressive and receptive skills.
 Provides students with information on idiomatic usages for signs and grammatical structures for complex sentences.
 Emphasizes variations in use of signs.
-Prerequisite: SGNL 1410-1420 or permission of department.
+Prerequisite: SGNL 2310 or permission of department.